 The program of study for this major is designed to prepare students for entry into the field of human services for exceptional individuals with specific emphasis areas in teaching exceptional learners.
 This program is generic and provides basic teaching knowledge and skills applicable to individuals with disabilities.
 The broad instructional focus takes a life span approach to assisting the exceptional individual and family.
 Primary emphasis is meeting the needs of students with disabilities in inclusive classroom settings with secondary emphasis on meeting the needs of individuals with moderate to severe disabilities.
 Program administration presumes that graduates will work in inclusive classroom settings, resource rooms, or selfcontained classrooms.
 Students are prepared to teach in local, regional, or U.S. Mainland schools.
 This broad generic baccalaureate degree is designed to prepare student to be in Special Education teaching settings and to develop a foundation for more advanced graduate level work in Special Education.
+The Special Education program has been nationally approved by the Council for Exceptional Children.
 Minimum total credit hours required: 131.